-Robert Triefus EVP of Brand & Customer Engagement Gucc 1: Harvard Business Review Article, "How AR is Redefining Retail in the Pandemic" 2: 2021 Global Deloitte Digital Study commissioned by Snap Inc. Base = Snapchatters (n=105), Non-Snapchatters (n=87) Q: Sometimes brands will create AR experiences through an app camera (e.g., a big movie company makes an AR experience where the heroes of a movie are fighting next to you, or a restaurant provides you a lens/filter/effect that turns you into a hamburger).
-What impact, if any, does interacting with that AR experience have on your perception of that brand? | A: I am more likely to purchase their products through the brand's website Interacting with products that have AR experiences leads to a higher conversion rate, as individuals can better assess them and feel connected with brands.1 Snapchatters are 15% more likely to purchase products through a brand's website than Non-Snapchatters.2 VS.
+1: Harvard Business Review_Article, "How AR is Redefining Retail in the Pandemic" 2: 2021 Global Deloitte Digital Study commissioned by Span Inc.

+2: 2021 Global Deloitte Digital Study commissioned by Snap Inc. Base = Snapchatters (n=105), Non-Snapchatters (n=87) Q: Sometimes brands will create AR experiences through an app camera (e.g., a big movie company makes an AR experience where the heroes of a movie are fighting next to you, or a restaurant provides you a lens/filter/effect that turns you into a hamburger).
+What impact, if any, does interacting with that AR experience have on your perception of that brand? | A: I am more likely to purchase their products through the brand's website AR connections drive revenue Consumers who view AR as a social activity are 16% more likely to purchase products from the brand.1